If you Googled the phrase, “To throw under the bus,” an image of my six-year-old son Eric would appear!

 The key determinant of success on great teams was an environment of psychological safety.

-In this type of an environment, the team members trust each other to the point where they feel comfortable owning up to a problem, asking a question, or suggesting a new idea, without the fear of negative consequences.
+In this type of environment, the team members trust each other to the point where they feel comfortable owning up to a problem, asking a question, or suggesting a new idea, without the fear of negative consequences.

 Do you have a great team at your shop?
 Keep reading to discover a simple step you can take to create an environment of psychological safety.